 - The operating system loader and the kernel load drivers that are signed by any certificate.
 The certificate validation is not required to chain up to a trusted root certification authority.
 However, each driver image file must have a digital signature.

-As mentioned earlier, this water mark may appear if you install an application whose drivers are not digitally singed by MS and they are still in the test phase.
-You can ofcourse use sigverif command to check if there are any unsigned drivers and to which application/device they are tied with.
+As mentioned earlier, this watermark may appear if you install an application whose drivers are not digitally signed by Microsoft and they are still in the test phase.
+You can of course use sigverif command to check if there are any unsigned drivers and to which application/device they are tied with.

 If in the rare eventuality you get to see the Test Mode | Windows 7 | Build 7600 watermark on the bottom right part of your Windows desktop, for reasons unknown to you, you may have to re-enable driver checking first.
 Open a Command Prompt as an Administrator and enter the following commands: